 A SITR fund is a pool of money obtained from several individual investors under the tax break.

-There are currently three funds that focus on SITR
+Funds that focus on SITR

 Big Society Capital has supported a legal consultant to develop example SITR documents by working with some of the first charities and social enterprises using SITR.